EngiWhyCantIBeElonWithoutStudying/Main/README.md

 # Vision InPAIRed

-A low-cost interactive sock pairing machine for visually impaired
+A low-cost interactive sock pairing machine for the visually impaired

 ## Getting Started